harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/cd-pipeline-modeling-overview.md

 ![](./static/cd-pipeline-modeling-overview-02.png)

-You can model visually, using code, or REST API.
+You can model visually, using code, or via the REST API.

+(1) Deployment Pipelines Menu
+(2) Deployment Stage Icon
+(3) Service Selection
+(4) Infrastructure and Environment Selection
+(5) Execution Steps

 #### Visual Studio